tsduck/dektec-dkms/README.md

 device drivers on most Linux distros.
 Installers can be created for Red Hat, CentOS, Fedora (.rpm) or Ubuntu (.deb).

 This project contains build scripts only.
-No original Dektec software is provided.
+No original Dektec software is provided here.
 The build scripts automatically download the original [LinuxSDK](http://www.dektec.com/products/SDK/DTAPI/Downloads/LinuxSDK.tar.gz) from the Dektec Web site prior to build the packages.